-To address issues where the wrong IP is used in Apache (public IP on a NAT server, or the wrong internal IP), you can use the IP Migration Wizard to move all domains to the new IP.
-Updating the IP in this manner will help ensure that all the appropriate configuration files have been appropriately migrated to the correct IP.
+- If the wrong IP is used in the Virtual Host configuration, you can use "Home / IP Functions / IP Migration Wizard" to move all affected domains to the correct IP address.
+Updating the IP in this manner will help ensure that all the relevant configuration files have been updated to the proper IP address.

 - If the domain resolves to an incorrect IP address, update the domain's A records on the authoritative nameservers to point to the correct IP address.
 If your server is the authoritative nameserver, the A records can be updated from "Home / DNS Functions / DNS Zone Manager" in WHM or "Domains / Zone Editor" in cPanel.

 - If the Virtual Host hasn't been read, Apache must be hard restarted.
 Apache can be restarted by running the following command as the 'root' user at the command line.